Only original pharmaceutical products that passed 3 stages of clinical trials.

 - Its primary clinical use is the treatment of cerebrovascular disorders such as strokes, dementia, and atherosclerosis;

 - Vinpocetine can help enhance memory and cognition;

 - It is used to improve cognitive function in those with age-related cognitive decline;

 - According to clinical trials and anecdotal experiences, you can use Vinpocetine to relieve tinnitus.
 This also applies to another cerebral vasodilator of herbal origin, Bilobil (Ginkgo Biloba extract).
 It is also suggested that Cavinton (Vinpocetine) has only minor side effects.

 Where Can I Order Vinpocetine Online?

-You can buy Vinpocetine online at different vendors.
+You can buy Vinpocetine online from different vendors.
 CosmicNootropic offers Vinpocetine (Cavinton) in packs of 50x5mg pills.
-We offer fast US delivery and worldwide shipping with volume discounts!
+We offer worldwide shipping with volume discounts!
 Always be sure to do your research before purchasing any nootropic supplement to ensure you are getting a quality product.